 j.
-Solid Waste Fund: To meet the appropriation provided by this Ordinance for the Solid Waste Fund (Fund 211), a Solid Waste user fee of \$60 per residential unit is hereby established County-wide.
-To further meet the Fund 211 appropriation provided by this Ordinance, a supplemental operating transfer in the amount of \$516,601 is hereby appropriated from the General Fund for transfer into Fund 211.
+Solid Waste Fund: To meet the appropriation provided by this Ordinance for the Solid Waste Fund (Fund 211), a Solid Waste user fee of \$65 per residential unit County-wide, a commercial Municipal Solid Waste Disposal Fee of \$55 a ton and a Construction and Debris disposal rate of \$45 a ton is hereby established.
+For to further meet the Fund 211 appropriation provided by this Ordinance, a supplemental operating transfer in the amount of \$288,000 is hereby appropriated from the General Fund for transfer into Fund 211.
 Fund 211, the Solid Waste Fund, shall be a separate accounting fund with a corresponding Treasurer's bank account to administer it.
 Collection of delinquent Solid Waste user fees shall be conducted in accordance with the Colleton County Code of Ordinances, as amended, and annual budget ordinances.